 - You are often pressurised into borrowing more money to pay off debts

 - There is often little, or no paperwork involved and a loan shark may take personal items such as your passport or bankcards by way of ‘security’.

 How to report a loan shark

 If you, or someone you know, has been approached by a loan shark, you can report this by emailing the Illegal Money Lending Team at email@example.com.

 Or, you can report this anonymously and confidentially, by handing in a note (or send an email) to the S4B housing office giving details of the loan shark, and a member of the team will report it for you.
 You do not need to give your personal details.

 If you have any money worries or are struggling with debts, S4B Manchester’s Financial Inclusion Team can help you.
 Please email firstname.lastname@example.org or tel 0300 555 0128.
 You can also visit the S4B housing office, 15 Brunswick Street, M13 9SU.

 If you’re in need of a loan, there are safe, reputable companies you can turn to.

-One option is credit unions – not-for-profit organisations, owned and democratically controlled by their members.
+One option is your local Credit Union – a not-for-profit organisation, owned and democratically controlled by their members.
 They offer a range of financial services, including loans and savings accounts, and are a safe way to borrow money.
-You can find your local credit union here.